Rebecca

 Stereoscopy Blog Founder and Author

-I wanted to create and self-fund a free and open resource where anyone can learn about the aspects of stereoscopy which appeal to them, in their own time and at their own pace, and to encourage everyone to join in.
+I created and self-fund this free and open resource so anyone can learn about the aspects of stereoscopy which appeal to them, in their own time and at their own pace, and to encourage everyone to join in.
 I will help anyone directly if they ask, or refer them on to someone else who can.
-If you have any suggestions or requests for the website please get in touch, I would like to make it as useful as possible with your involvement.
+If you have any suggestions or requests for the website please get in touch; I would like to make it as useful as possible with your involvement.

 My own love of all things stereoscopic started very simply with the best childhood ‘toy’ I could have wished for: a View-Master.
 After several years in the wilderness of science, I am now very fortunate to work full-time in the world of stereoscopy.
-I am a curator, archivist, published photo historian and researcher, a very enthusiastic amateur analogue and digital stereo photographer, and can often be found experimenting in a darkroom.
+I am a curator, archivist, published photo historian and researcher, a very enthusiastic analogue and digital stereo photographer, and can often be found experimenting in a darkroom, with some of my stereoscopic work popping up (pun intended) in exhibitions every now and then.

 Stereoscopy is my life and passion and I look forward to sharing it with you.